 Nova can sync your Servers, Keys, and connection information between devices and other Panic applications using a Panic Sync account.

-You can create a new account (or log into an existing account) in Preferences > Sync.
+You can create a new account (or log into an existing account) in Settings > Sync.

 Unregistered trial versions of Nova cannot use Panic Sync.
 Please purchase Nova to enable this feature.